The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates. However, given the right conditions, you can grow it at home.

 Prepare the ground with well-aged manure or nutrient-rich compost.
 The plants aren’t heavy feeders and will benefit from liquid fertilizer applied every two weeks.

-They will also benefit from the addition of some Epsom Salt to encourage stronger growth.
+They will also benefit from adding some Epsom salt to encourage more vigorous growth.
 Pot-grown plants need a little side dressing of compost in the growing season.

 Humidity

 One option is to grow them in a humid bathroom or even in the kitchen (they are attractive plants, fortunately).
-But they will need sufficient lighting.
+But they will need sufficient light.

 Mulching